Notices and stoppages

 Winter works programme 2018/19

 Our consultation on winter closures has now ended.
 Thank you to everyone who has taken time to post their thoughts on the programme.
 You can use the search facility on this page to see all of the stoppages listed alongside other work that we’re carrying out.
-Alternatively, you can download a PDF of the stoppages or look at a map of our winter works programme.
+Alternatively, you can print a full list of the winter stoppages or look at a map of our winter works programme.

 Our boaters' guides allow you to select a waterway and then download a PDF listing the information we have on our facilities and stoppages.
 Please note that some of the data may not be the most up-to-date and you should cross reference with the other guides that are commercially available.